JinmuGo/blog_obsidian/post/blog-comment-feautre-with-fuma-comment/blog-comment-feautre-with-fuma-comment.en.md

 title: How to apply blog comment function With Fuma Comment
 date: 2025-05-01T01:46:46.245Z
 draft: false
-summary: A review of incomplete commenting functionality, rebuilt cleanly with Fuma Comment
+summary: A review of an incomplete commenting feature, rebuilt cleanly with Fuma Comment.
 tags:
   - fuma-comment
   - postgres